 Companies need expertise to identify and mitigate bias in technology.
 For example, a bank developed an algorithm for loan decisions, but it was trained on data from pre-screened applications, which were more likely to result in successful repayments.
 This bias in the underlying data led to a higher-than-expected failure rate for loans approved by the algorithm.

-Many of the 8 reasons for failure come back to one issue: the data powering AI projects, and the way that data is delivered.
+Many AI failures come back to one issue: the data powering AI projects, and the way that data is delivered, is insufficient.
 A company’s best chance of embracing the opportunities of AI is to use only the highest-quality, enriched data which is sourced in a legally and ethically compliant manner and delivered through a flexible API.

-Firms should seek a wide range of comprehensive data sets, including data on news, legal, company and financial, biographical, IP, social media, and more.
-But more data is not always best, if that includes data which is inaccurate or outdated.
-Companies must understand the provenance of their data sources and the rights and risks around its use.
+Firms should seek a wide range of comprehensive, up-to-date, and accurate data sets.
+Companies should understand and trust their data sources and the rights and risks around its use.
 It is best to engage a trusted provider which has forged partnerships with many content providers and pulls on original sources.

 The tone and strategy set by a company’s leadership is also important.
 93% of tech and data executives say a data strategy is critical to getting value from generative AI, according to a 2024 survey by Amazon Web Services.
 Before diving into using AI and big data analytics, consider which of your firm’s core strategic objectives would best be targeted through technology, or which of your challenges (or your customers’ challenges) could be overcome.